Udesh-Regmi/Java/Hands_On_Learning/011_StringandStringBuilders/src/Readme.md

         String val2 = "Udesh";

         // When two variables are created using the above method, the values go into the string pool
-        // and reference variables point to the same object.
+        // and reference variables point to the same object..

         // == shows true when two reference variables point to the same object.
         System.out.println(val2 == val1);  // true